Association for Historical Dialogue & Research (AHDR)

 Office of the Religious Track

-The Religious Track of the Cyprus Peace Process under the Auspices of the Embassy of Sweden is a Swedish led peacebuilding initiative - a more formal and structured Track 2 diplomacy - to encourage the religious leaders of the island to engage constructively in the Cyprus peace process.
+The Religious Track of the Cyprus Peace Process under the Auspices of the Embassy of Sweden is peace building initiative with the religious leaders of Cyprus - a more formal and structured Track 2 diplomacy - to encourage the religious leaders of the island to engage constructively in the Cyprus peace process.

 The work, which started in 2009, has succeeded to bring all 5 religious leaders of Cyprus together for an engaged and honest dialogue and encouraged them to cooperate in two main areas in which there is interplay between religion and the political process: